4-20ma/4-20ma.github.io/source/_posts/20160907-howto-use-git-sync-forked-repositories.md

 #### Overview

-This article describes how to use `git` to sync forked repositories.
+This post describes how to use `git` to sync forked repositories.

 #### Background

 I frequently need to look up the exact series of commands needed to sync with an upstream repository.
-This article is primarily for my convenience, but may be useful to others as well.
+This post is primarily for my convenience, but may be useful to others as well.

 <!-- more -->